bphun/TermChat/README.md

 This project was created to mess with our boi Hartej.

-This is a terminal based messaging client that currently works with Facebook Messenger 😜.
+This is a terminal based messaging client that can be used to talk to people on Facebook Messenger 😜.